This is a script for a presentation on UtahJS Conf.

 Leveraging

 After reading into these studies, what is my take-away?
 It seems like it all depends.
 I think that leveraging AI technology means to recognize the potential affect on one’s mental health with work output.
 Is most of your work AI based?
 Then you might need to find things to engage your attention and mind.
 Are you not using AI enough?
-Then you might need to find creative ways for AI to assist you in your work.
+Then you might need to find creative ways for AI to assist you in your work and make bosses or clients more happy.

 Mastering

-We are in the process of figuring it out AI technology, and yet how can I master it?
+We are in the process of figuring out AI technology still, and yet how can I master it?
 What does mastering even mean?
 I don’t think mastering is an easy definition.
-If I can try and give a definition, mastery means to put one’s head down and work on something in diligence and move forward.
-Eventually experience and knowledge is gained.
+If I can try and give a definition, mastery means to diligently keep working, because eventually experience and knowledge is gained.
 There really isn’t an end in sight to the mastery.
-When I graduated BYU-Idaho, I was told to never stop learning, and I haven’t since.
-There are just so many things to learn, and I’m excited to be smarter and wiser.
+I’m reminded of something impactful to me from when I graduated BYU-Idaho.
+I was told to never stop learning, and I haven’t since.
+I have learned so many things and gained knowledge and wisdom over the years.
+As such I am excited to continue to learn and to grow.

-As a software engineer, I feel it important to use tools the right way, and LLMs are no exception.
+As a software engineer, I feel it important to use tools the right way, and AI tools are no exception.
 Using tools properly will merit a higher increase of quality work, which hopefully means that work will be easier to debug and maintain.
-A by-product hopefully will lead to higher engagement with the work as well and a healthier mind.
+A by-product hopefully will lead to higher engagement with the work which would then lead to a healthier mind.

 Another note on mastering AI tools, is the need to be creative.
-Creative can set one apart from the rest, and that is where competition is.
-Competition is good for humankind, because in an optimistic sense we all come out better from competition.
-Better ideas should win.
-Hasan Minhaj had an interview with Neil deGrasse Tyson, and in one part of that interview Neil expressed his view of AI technology and how overrated the technology is becoming.
+Creativity can set one apart from the rest, and that is where competition is.
+Competition is good for humankind; in an optimistic sense, we all come out better because of it.
+It should involve fair collaboration, and better ideas should win.
+Hasan Minhaj had an interview with Neil deGrasse Tyson, and in one part of the interview Neil expressed his view of AI technology and how overrated the technology is becoming.
 [22]

-Tyson pointed out how humankind has evolved in the last century to adapt to technologies to make things more productive.
-In particular he pointed out when humans converted to a car based industry instead of a horse and buggy industry.
+Neil pointed out how humankind has evolved in the last century to adapt to technologies to make things more productive.
+In particular he pointed out when humans converted to a car based industry instead of a horse and buggy.
 Industries disappeared, but entire new ones appeared.
-To seal his point, Tyson said, “Be creative and find something that AI can’t do, and make an industry out of that”
+To seal his point, Neil said, “Be creative and find something that AI can’t do, and make an industry out of that!”

 Neil deGrasse Tyson isn’t worried about people not having jobs, because industries have been evolving and progressing for a while now.
 Humans have just learned to evolve and take advantage of what the world is giving.
 I want to echo these exact same vibes.
 Exactly as I have learned in my freelance project and in these scientific studies, it is important to learn, leverage, and ultimately master an AI skill to speed up development.